-With this permission, you’re also able to update and add new users to Shepherd, as well as assign user roles to those users.
+With this permission, you’re able to update and add new users to Shepherd and assign user roles to those users.

 Because Shepherd allows you to give a discount to any line item in any invoice, this permission is off by default.

-Note: any product/service with an automatic discount will have that discount applied, no matter what.
+Note: any product/service with an automatic discount will have that discount applied, regardless of user permissions.

 Unlocking an invoice allows a user to make changes, even after it's been closed out.

 This permission allows users to edit an already-made payment's date, as well as void a payment or a refund.

-Note: this does not allow a user to actually refund a returned item.
-That permission is called "Process Refunds."
+Note: this does not allow a user to refund a returned item.
+See "Process Refunds."

 Processing refunds allows a user to refund a purchase.
 This is separate from the "Product Returns" permission.

-The "Product Returns" permission allows a user to take back a product from a client.
-This will be tracked in inventory management, assuming that the product is set up with the system.
+This allows a user to take back a product from a client.
+This will be tracked in inventory management if the product is set up with the system.

 Note: this is a separate permission from "Process Refunds," which allows a user to issue the monetary refund after a return has been made.

 Every user in Shepherd can add notes and edit notes they’ve written, but this permission allows users to delete notes.

-Note: Notes can’t be edited if the SOAP is locked
+Notes can’t be edited if the SOAP is locked, regardless of permissions.

-This permission allows you to transfer a patient to another owner within Shepherd—not update the patient’s physical location (done in the SOAP Summary section).
+This permission allows you to transfer a patient profile to another owner (client profile) within Shepherd.

 Patient Weight Entry

-If you didn't get an accurate weight, this allows you to delete the original entry and re-add another.
+If you didn't get an accurate weight, this allows you to update or delete the original entry

 This allows a user to cancel and delete a Rx from a record, as well as from the patient profile.